url-it/EnglishRecog/README.md

 - Trained Model: `EnglishRecModel.h5`
 - Training History: `results.csv`

-Feel free to adjust hyperparameters, model architecture, or dataset parameters to further optimize the model for your specific use case.
+Feel free to adjust hyperparameters, model, or dataset parameters to further optimize the model.
+Feedback is appericated :)